SushanthikPoreddy/data690_sushanthik/individual_project/individual_project.md

 ## How does GDP per capita and Mortality rate due to unsafe conditions relate?
 ###  GDP per capita by year in different countries:
 ![](GDP_percapita_Timeseries_graph.png)
+From the above time series graph the observations are as follows:
+- GDP per capita of Bangladesh is almost consistent from the year 2015 to 2020 when compared to other countries.
+- Almost the same trend has been seen for India and China to.
+They maintained the same consistency over the period of time.
+- But the scenario was different in case of USA, Spain and United Kingdom.
+- We see an increment in their GDP during there initial years but over the coming years there respective GDP followed downward trend.
+This may be due to drastic change in the economy or reducing the sources that can generate the economy.
+### Mortality rate due to unsafe water, unsafe sanitation, and lack of hygiene in different countries:
+Mortality rate is nothing but the measure of the frequency of occurrence of death in a defined population during a specified interval.
+It is a mathematical representation which is used to measure the illness or death of the people.